-In some people, appearance of a hump may be seen in the upper back region, and a decrease in height may be observed due to compression fractures of the spinal bones.
+In some people, the appearance of a hump may be seen in the upper back region, and a decrease in height may be observed due to compression fractures of the spinal bones.
 Whenever pain is felt, it is sudden and not of radiating nature, but may become severe if weight is put over the area.
 The pain starts fading away within a week, but it may continue for 3 months.

-Normally, our body is capable of replenishing the bone calcium.
+Normally, our body is capable of replenishing bone calcium.
 Osteoporosis occurs when the body is deficient of calcium to replace the old bone, and thus the bone begins to thin out.
 It is seen in women attaining menopause as their estrogen levels start depleting.
 Other factors causing osteoporosis include a diet deficient in calcium and vitamin D, excessive use of steroids, and alcohol abuse.

-Prevention of osteoporosis should begin early in life by eating a healthy, well-balanced diet, which gives good amount of calcium and vitamin D to our body.
+Prevention of osteoporosis should begin early in life by eating a healthy, well-balanced diet, which gives a good amount of calcium and vitamin D to our body.
 Regular exercise keeps the bones strong and decreases the risk of fractures.

 Disclaimer: We do not assume responsibility for the use of the provided information or its interpretation.
 Our efforts are towards providing current and reliable information; however these should not be considered, or used as a substitute for diagnosis or treatment.